Zagidziran/chat-server-poc/README.md

 - Check group presence at join time.
 - Goup join and history send can be merged to single server operation.
 - Group membership shold be set with expiration and clients should refresh it periodically.
+- Move logic form a NextChatHub class to a dedicated service in core layer.